easa/juv/README.md

 ## Explain
 The `juv` from `const juv = require('juv')` is a constructor function that takes an object as a model of the parameters for validation!
 The `model` could contains json models for both request and response by passing `{ reqModel: {} , resModel: {} }`, but if the `reqModel` left as empty object or undefined then the model of request would be an empty object like `{}`.
 If the `resModel` left empty then it would be the default one described later on table of #obejct and functoins!
-* If the model didn't contain `reqModel` and `resModel` and just contains an object of the parameters then the model itself will place as `reqModel` that makes it easear for use as example!
+> If the model didn't contain `reqModel` and `resModel` and just contains an object of the parameters then the model itself will place as `reqModel` that makes it easear for use as example!
+> I have deleted the `resModel` for now... but it'll be back on version 0.7.0! stay tuned!

 ### Use view-model sample
 The extreme, wonderful and enjoyable thing about JUV is that it makes you able to define view-models and control every single parameter comes along like so: